 Source: Hotjar

 Hotjar is a user testing and behaviour analytics software that combines multiple UX tools in one.
-This focus however means that it lacks a solid CX solution.
-Feedback analysis and reporting are not available (aside from exporting data to XLS or CSV.
-With this software however, users can create heatmaps, user recordings (e.g. tracking sessions) and customisable surveys and feedback polls.
+This focus however means that the feedback collection solution isn’t as extensive as other solutions.
+On the other hand, users can create heatmaps, user recordings (e.g. tracking sessions) and customisable surveys and feedback polls with this tool.
 Surveys and polls can be triggered immediately after the page loads, after x amount of seconds, when the visitor wants to abandon the page or when they scroll halfway down the page.

 8. Feedier